firesidefiction/firesidefiction.github.io/_posts/issues/issue-54/2018-04-19-we-need-new-scripts.md

 We also have culturally-accepted scripts that we perform for situations like getting engaged or breaking up.
 These conversations aren’t on rails, exactly, but once the conversation starts, there are a limited number of possible outcomes based on what each person is trying to achieve and which lines they use.

-Script" is perhaps a misleading word—you could read it more accurately as something more like a decision tree in a video game.
+'Script' is perhaps a misleading word—you could read it more accurately as something more like a decision tree in a video game.
 When someone says "Hi, how are ya," everybody knows that "Hi," and "Good!" and a handshake are all acceptable next lines, and they move you both smoothly through the interaction.

 We have similar acceptable and required behaviors for absolutely everything.
 How you play with a baby.
 How you navigate a car in traffic.
 How you put together a meal.
 What you say, if anything, when someone sneezes.
 This is, of course, heavily mediated by culture and social contract, because every one of these things can be entirely different in another culture, or even another subculture.